ScatterPrism: convergence for generative simulation and inverse problems in particle and nuclear physics: Methodology

 \subsection{Conditional flow matching framework}

-\ac{FM} defines the objective of learning a time-dependent velocity field $v_\theta(x, t)$ whose induced \ac{ODE} transports samples from a simple prior $p_0 = \mathcal{N}(0, I)$ to the target data distribution $p_1$.
-Because the marginal \ac{FM} objective is intractable, we employ \acf{CFM}~\cite{lipmanFlowMatchingGenerative2023a}.
-This approach conditions on individual data samples to construct simple probability paths, yielding a tractable regression loss that recovers the exact marginal velocity field.
+Flow Matching (FM) formulates the generation process as modeling a time-dependent vector field (also referred to as a velocity field) $v_\theta(x, t)$, whose induced Ordinary Differential Equation (ODE) transports a simple prior probability measure $p_0 = \mathcal{N}(0, I)$ to a complex target data distribution $p_1$.
+Since directly regressing the marginal vector field is computationally intractable, we adopt Conditional Flow Matching (CFM)~\cite{lipmanFlowMatchingGenerative2022}.
+By conditioning on individual data samples to construct simple, independent probability paths, CFM provides a tractable regression objective that, in expectation, perfectly recovers the underlying marginal vector field.

-Given a target data sample $x_1 \sim p_\mathrm{data}$ and noise $x_0 \sim \mathcal{N}(0, I)$, \ac{CFM} constructs interpolated samples along a linear conditional path:
+Given a target data sample $x_1 \sim p_\mathrm{data}$ and noise $x_0 \sim \mathcal{N}(0, I)$, CFM constructs interpolated samples along a linear conditional path:

 The conditional vector field generating this path is the constant derivative: $u_t = \frac{dx_t}{dt} = x_1 - x_0$.
-The \ac{CFM} loss then trains a neural network to regress against this target velocity:
+The CFM loss then trains a neural network to regress against this target velocity:

 An intuitive visual representation of this learned velocity mapping, transporting samples from a base Gaussian noise state through intermediate trajectories toward a multi-modal deterministic target, is provided in Figure~\ref{fig:flow_trajectory}.